some-natalie/some-natalie/_resources/raspberry-pi.md

 excerpt: "various commands and notes and more"
 ---

+> 🕰️ Check NTP first for all network weirdness.
+The lack of a [real-time clock](https://en.wikipedia.org/wiki/Real-time_clock) means that if NTP ever fails (or there's been a power outage), the time drift can knock DNSSEC or other time-dependent services into failure pretty fast.
+{: .prompt-tip }

+## Shell aliases

 Print the temperature in Fahrenheit (looks like this `CPU Temp: 102°F`)

 ```shell